Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 Chorvatsko

-The Land of unique beauty, ancient history and rich cultural heritage
+The Land of unique beauty, ancient history and rich cultural heritage that attracts million of tourists every year

 Total area: 56,594 sq km